tkphd/demo-office-docs/README.md

 # Office Suite Documents and Git Version Control

-[Git][gitbook] is a distributed version control system designed by Linus Torvald to track changes to the source code (predominantly [C][c]).
+[Git][gitbook] is a distributed version control system designed by Linus Torvalds to track changes to the source code (predominantly [C][c]).
 Since these files are plain text generally written with one statement per line, the natural way to track changes is *one line*, i.e., everything you type up until you press <kbd>Enter</kbd>.